5 Tips to Protect Against Art Scams

-As an artist making the usual rounds in the art world, hoping to spread your artistic vision far and wide, you’re bound to run into a scam here and there.
-Below are some tips to avoid some of the most common online scams, and links to help ensure that you’re not a victim!
+As an artist making the usual rounds in the art world, hoping to share your artistic vision far and wide, you’re bound to run into a scam here and there.
+Below are some tips to avoid some of the most common online scams, and useful links to help ensure that you’re not a victim.

 Tip #1: Do a search

 If you receive an offer for your art online, it takes almost no effort to do a quick internet search for:

 - The sender’s name

 - A sentence in the email with unique wording